JacksonBurns/fastprop/README.md

     - Target column name(s): name(s) of the columns containing the targets

     _and_
-    - Which `mordred` descriptors to calculate: all, optimized, smallest, or search (`fastprop` will use 10% of the dataset to find which descriptors are meaningful)
+    - Which `mordred` descriptors to calculate: 'all' or 'optimized' (a smaller set of descriptors previously found to be useful).
     - Enable/Disable caching of calculated descriptors: `fastprop` will by default cache calculated descriptors based on the input filename and warn the user when it loads descriptors from the file rather than calculating on the fly

     _or_
     - Load precomputed descriptors: filepath to where descriptors are already cached either manually or by `fastprop`
  2. Preprocessing
     - Enable/Disable re-scaling of parameters between 0 and 1 (enabled by default and _highly_ recommended)
-    - Enable/Disable dropping of zero-variance parameters (enabled by default)
+    - Enable/Disable dropping of zero-variance parameters (disabled by default; can possibly speed up training)
     - Enable/Disable dropping of co-linear descriptors (disabled by default; improves speed but typically decreases accuracy)
     - _not configurable_: `fastprop` will always drop columns with no values and impute missing values with the mean per-column
  3. Training